gleisonsdm/DawnCC-Compiler/README.md

  	  -Emit-Parallel=< op2 > -Emit-OMP=< op3 > -Restrictifier=< op4 > \
  	  -Memory-Coalescing=< op5 > -Ptr-licm=< op6 > -Ptr-region=< op7 > result2.bc -o result3.bc

- 	$CLANGFORM -style="{BasedOnStyle: llvm, IndentWidth: 2}" < Source Code > &> tmp.txt
+ 	$CLANGFORM -style="{BasedOnStyle: llvm, IndentWidth: 2}" -i < Source Code Files (.c/.cc/.cpp) >

- 	mv tmp.txt < Source Code >

 Below, a summary of each part where it is necessary to change text:

-- llvm-3.7-src/build-debug/bin : A reference to the location of the llvm-3.7 binaries.
+- path-to-llvm-build-bin-folder : A reference to the location of the llvm-3.7 binaries.

-- DawnCC/build-debug : A reference to the location of the DawnCC binaries.
+- DawnCC/lib : A reference to the location of the DawnCC libraries (.so files).

 - Source Code : The input file that will be used to run the analyses.